 Let’s start with free walking tours.
 This is a great way to learn your way around the city once you reach.
 Most cities have daily free walking tours and even some hostels offer it.
 In the end, you can leave (but don’t have to) a tip for the tour guide.

-Furthermore, most museums in Germany have at least one day of the week in which you won’t have to pay admission.
+Furthermore, most museums in Germany have at least one day every week in which you won’t have to pay admission.
 So, make sure to check this information before planning to visit any museum.

 The city pass is a great way to save money while using public transport but there’s even a cheaper option: renting a bicycle.
 This also allows you to move around the city freely without being dependent on the public transport routes and without getting stuck in the traffic.